 The state’s C&I sector is diverse and complex; therefore, the Company has designed its energy efficiency programs to offer tailored solutions addressing the different subsectors and varying efficiency needs of building types and uses.
 Over the last decade, the Company has focused on a market sector approach for C&I customers.
 A customer’s efficiency needs are shaped by the strategic and commercial pressures specific to their market sector, industry or communities served.
 Some C&I customers may need to improve the efficiency of their factory operations to maintain their competitive niche while others need to improve the comfort of customers through the installation of high efficiency heating, cooling, and ventilation (HVAC) systems.
 The Company offers a wide variety of customized solutions to empower customers to determine what energy efficiency measures or programs are the best fit for their needs.
 This process engages the C&I customer and often leads to more comprehensive projects with multiple energy efficiency measures.

-Large C&I customers are the greatest opportunities for cost-effective savings.
+Large C&I customers’ facilities provide the greatest opportunities for cost-effective savings.
 The Company operates its C&I programs primarily through an account management approach where each account manager focuses on one or more industry vertical or market sector.
 By focusing on specific market sectors, the Company’s account manager can identify the correct vertical initiatives (e.g., Grocery, Restaurant, Industry) that are supported by implementation vendors or through large-scale agreements, such as the Strategic Energy Management Partnerships.
 These vertical initiatives enable the Company to tailor offerings to meet the specific needs of customers, identify and apply project learnings to customers in similar market sectors and facilities, and engage customers in energy efficiency.
 This custom-tailored approach drives program participation and establishes a trusted relationship between the Company and customers.

-Additionally, the Company offers a Small Business Direct Install Program that provides turn-key services, program offers audits, installation services, enhanced incentives and financing through the Company’s implementation vendor or an alternate vendor of the customer’s choice.
+For small business customers, the Company offers a direct install program providing turnkeyiping services consisting of audits; reports summarizing the energy efficiency measures, the Company rebates and customer costs; simple, one-page contract; installation services provided by the implementation vendor’s electricians; ,and financing.
+These services are provided by the Company’s implementation vendor because these small business customers are often too busy to identify energy efficiency services in their buildings or operations.
+However, small business customers can choose to use their own vendor but most vendors are not focused on delivering energy efficiency services to smaller businesses because of the relatively small project sizes.
 The installation of energy efficiency measures helps lower customers’ energy bills while improving the ambiance, comfort and operations of the establishment.

-The Company designed its Upstream Program to help all C&I customers, regardless of size, purchase qualifying high efficiency HVAC, hot water, lighting, and commercial kitchen equipment.
-The program subsidizes measures to encourage distributors to stock, promote and sell high efficiency equipment.
+The Company designed the Midstream channel to help all C&I customers, regardless of size, purchase qualifying high efficiency HVAC, hot water, lighting, and commercial kitchen equipment.
+This channel subsidizes measures to encourage distributors to stock, promote and sell high efficiency equipment.

 This attachment provides detailed descriptions regarding the Company’s C&I programs and how the Company plans to transform the 2025 Annual Plan’s high-level goals and strategies into specific, concrete actions and activities for each C&I program.
 The Company provides these details for stakeholders, regulators and other interested parties so they can see the complex framework needed to integrate program implementation, incentive design, new standards and emerging technologies into flexible, innovative programs tailored to specific customer and building types.